Manuel Margot Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to allow 244 total home runs at a clip of 1.5 per game (the most in the league).
+- Nationals pitchers combined to give up 244 total home runs at a clip of 1.5 per game (the most in the league).

-- Williams makes his first start of the season for the Nationals.
+- Kuhl starts for the first time this season for the Nationals.

-- The 30-year-old righty came out of the bullpen and threw six innings when he last appeared on Wednesday, Oct.
-5 against the Washington Nationals.
+- The 30-year-old righty started and threw 3 1/3 innings when he last appeared Saturday, Oct.
+1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.